ORBAT/S4QS-RS/README.md

       // Bucket to upload manifests to.
       // Required.
       "bucket": "manifest-bucket",
       // Prefix for manifest keys.
+"In-flight" manifests are stored in bucket/prefix/inflight/YYYY-MM-DD/manifestFileName.json.
+      // If the Redshift COPY is successful, manifests are moved to bucket/prefix/successful/, and if the COPY fails they are
+      // moved to bucket/prefix/failed/
       // Required.
       "prefix": "s4qs/manifests/",
       // How many times uploads should be retried.
 Retries have a backoff of 1.5^nRetries * 1000ms, so the first